titellus/workspace-pdfsurvey-to-iso19139/README.md

 * Configure the context:
- * the folder where CSV file are,
+ * the folder where CSV file are
  * the folder where metadata record should be generated
  * the CSW server URL, username and password